diego589/Mini-AB-Filament-Sensor/README.md

 # Assembly
 ![f2](/Images/Numbers.png)

-0. Insert nut into hole and then pneumatic fitting
+0. Insert a M6 nut into the hole and then tighten the pneumatic fitting
 1. Insert 6 balls in **1**
 2. Insert magnet in **1**
 3. Make sure that magnet is around 2mm down the tunnel, if not, then push it using filament or something similar